 Frame the doorway with more black fabric to conceal the edges of the plexiglass frame and the existence of the laptop screen.
 You can hang the fabric with a tension rod in the doorway, or with push pins.

 Play the video, and the ghost appears between the curtains.
-Play with the lighting in the room; if the room is dark, visitors will only see the head.
+Play with the light source in the room; if the room is dark, visitors will only see the head.
 But when there is light, it can actually be spookier, as the head appears to be floating in the room.

 If you're creating the ghost illusion in your front window, the concept behind the trick is the same, but the positions of the laptop/TV monitor and plexiglass are different.
 Place the monitor on its back with the screen facing the ceiling.
 Place it on a stack of books or a crate to raise it up so the ghost image will be higher and more visible.